 Rekow discloses this limitation.
 Rekow discloses a database containing "a plurality of standardized object representations, referred to as generic forms."
 These "generic forms" comprise a "generic set of (X,Y,Z) coordinates" which "permit the fabrication of reproductions based on idealized or standardized geometries."
-EX-1010 8:32-52; EX-1003 ¶115.
+EX-1010 8:32-52; EX-1003 ¶114.

+Rekow discloses identifying anatomical landmarks on the scanned image to match with landmarks on the generic form.
 Specifically, after acquiring the scanned image data, the CAD/CAM software retrieves a generic form (i.e., a template) from the database.
 Landmarks on the generic form are matched with, and compared to, "corresponding landmarks on the scanned object."
 EX-1010 8:55-9:7 (emphasis added).
 The two images are then "spatially rotated" and "positioned" until at least three landmarks on the generic form match their corresponding landmarks on the scanned object thereby confirming the correct "spatial orientation."
-Id.; EX-1003 ¶116.
+Id.; EX-1003 ¶115.

 Additionally, as illustrated in FIG. 10, coordinates can be added to emphasize features (anatomical landmarks) of the object or generic form.
 The additional coordinates ensure that the anatomical feature is not smoothed out, or otherwise eliminated, during processing.
-EX-1010 9:25-33; EX-1003 ¶117.
+EX-1010 9:25-33; EX-1003 ¶116.

 Thus, Rekow discloses this limitation.
-EX-1003 ¶118.
+EX-1003 ¶117.

-v. superimposing on the computer-generated 3dimensional representation of the defective portion and the non-defective portion of the tissue a template to span the defective portion;
+iv. superimposing on the image a three dimensional template to span the defective portion;

 Rekow discloses this limitation.
-Rekow's process for storing and retrieving a "generic set of (X,Y,Z) coordinates" that are "typically computer-based representations of standardized plaster models of teeth" in order to "permit the fabrication of reproductions based on idealized or standardized geometries" is described above.
+Rekow's process for storing and retrieving a "generic set of (X,Y,Z) coordinates" that are "typically computer-based representations of standardized plaster models of teeth" in order to "permit the fabrication of reproductions based on idealized or standardized geometries" as described above.
 EX-1010 8:32-52.
 Specifically, after acquiring the scanned image data, the CAD/CAM software retrieves a generic form (i.e., a template) from the database.
 Landmarks on the generic form are matched with, and compared to, corresponding landmarks on the scanned object.
 EX-1010 8:55-9:7.
 The two images are then "spatially rotated" and "positioned" until at least three landmarks on the generic form match their corresponding landmarks on the scanned object thereby confirming the correct "spatial orientation."
 Id.
-In other words, homologous anatomical features of the image and the template are used to align the two images by superimposing the generic form on the scanned object.
+In other words, homologous anatomical features of the image and the template are used to align the two images by superimposing the generic form on the scanned object, where the scanned image includes a defective portion.
 EX-1030 ¶¶ 76-78.
 Thus, Rekow teaches this limitation.
-EX-1003 ¶119.
+EX-1003 ¶118.